mssalvatore/tmpwatcher/README.md

 ### Tips and Notes

+1. This tool must be run as root if you want to observe /tmp with the "recursive" option set.

 1. Many programs do not consider permissions at all when writing files to `/tmp/`.
 In these cases, your [umask](https://en.wikipedia.org/wiki/Umask) will determine what permissions the files are created with.
 This means that a